gyrdym/ml_algo/README.md

 Data in this file is represented by 768 records and 8 features.
 9th column is a label column, it contains either 0 or 1 on each row.
 This column is our target - we should predict values of class labels for each observation.
-Therefore, we should point, where to get label values, with help of `labelName` parameter (labels column name, 'class variable (0 or 1)' in our case).
+Therefore, we should point, where to get label values.
+Let's use `labelName` parameter for that (labels column name, 'class variable (0 or 1)' in our case).

 Processed features and labels are contained in a data structure of `Matrix` type.
 To get more information about